Eye Tracking, Coloured Overlay Assessment and Meares-Irlen Syndrome

 Reading left Isaac in tears of frustration.
 Find out how just three weeks later he happily reads whole books.

 Isaac is a bright, lively 7-year-old who had struggled with reading ever since starting at school.
 His mum and school had tried everything to help improve his reading.
 He was prescribed spectacles by another optician but didn’t like wearing them and found no improvement in his reading.
-He had one to one help with reading at school but was making little progression when one of his teachers suggested that he have a coloured overlay test to see if it would help.
+He had one-to-one help with reading at school but was making little progress when one of his teachers suggested that he have a coloured overlay test to see if it would help.

 Isaac’s mum was keen to try anything that may help, so brought him in for an assessment.
 On examining Isaac, it was apparent that reading presented many challenges.
 He felt the page was bright, glaring and words appeared too close together.
 His reading ability was at the lowest range expected for his age.
 Reading often left Isaac tired and frustrated, and concentration was extremely difficult.
 When testing Isaac for coloured overlays, it was immediately apparent that the overlays made the print more bearable to look at.
 He experienced less glare, and the words appeared ‘more comfortable’.
 His speed of reading immediately improved with the overlay, so we gave him one to try out at school.